Aliases for LTF Gene

 GeneCards Summary for LTF Gene

 LTF (Lactotransferrin) is a Protein Coding gene.
 Diseases associated with LTF include mastitis and dry eye syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Immune System.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Infectious disease.
 GO annotations related to this gene include serine-type endopeptidase activity and heparin binding.
 An important paralog of this gene is MELTF.

 UniProtKB/Swiss-Prot for LTF Gene